almic/zombie-game/README.md

 # ANGRY TODOS

+- [ ] Make revolver scene ports only update changes, instead of clearing and resetting
 - [ ] Add way to spin revolver cylinder randomly, and obscure the ammo order for UI
 - [ ] Add special ammo for the revolver only
 - [ ] Make recoil rotation origin marker work